Free ROI Calculator to Measure Comms Impact

 Establish KPIs and Metrics

-Set internal communication campaign metrics to measure performance.
+Set internal communications campaign metrics to measure performance.
 This will help you understand what’s working and identify areas for improvement.
 As Maddy says, it’s vital to pair socialization and ongoing metrics when you work on any internal communications initiative.

-Practices For Your Internal Communication Campaign
+4 Practices For Your Internal Communication Campaign

-Once you’re ready to kick off your internal communications campaign, you need to find the best way to implement and promote so your efforts are not in vain.
+Once you’re ready to kick off your internal communication campaign, you need to find the best way to implement and promote it so your efforts are not in vain.
 As Maddy points out, there’s so much that organizations need to communicate to employees, it’s difficult to get all the pertinent information in front of each employee at the right time.

 She shares some of her best practices along with a few tips to help you get it right.